 - 1 teaspoon vanilla extract

-Now add your dates, and process to mix.
-No large chunks of date should be visible.
+- Now add your dates, and process to mix.
+No large chunks of date should be visible when you are done.

 Any of the links in my posts may be affiliate links.
 If you click on them and make a purchase, I might make a commission.
 Your support is much appreciated and pays for the cost of running this free resource!